Great Cities Are Built by People

 Senior Manager, Urban Planning

-Adam has worked in the fields of city planning and community development since 2008 in both the private and public sectors.
 At the Downtown Denver Partnership, Adam is the Senior Manager of Urban Planning, where his focus is on place-based economic development through improving the public realm.
 He manages all planning efforts for the Downtown Denver Business Improvement District, the 16th Street Pedestrian Mall, the public realm and outdoor spaces, core neighborhoods, and the downtown area.
 Prior to joining the Partnership, Adam worked for the City of Denver where he coordinated private and public infrastructure and design projects in the public right-of-way.
-Adam was selected by the American Planning Association to serve on the first international Community Planning Assistance Team to Belize City, Belize to bring his expertise in pop-up demonstrations, business improvement districts, and community development to the Yarborough neighborhood planning process.
-Other international experience includes providing planning support to Bitez, Turkey focused on district branding and community development through public realm improvements.
-He is a co-founder of Local Innovations, a community development firm that provided services to struggling communities in Colorado to help them overcome imminent challenges.
-He also currently serves as the chair of APA’s National Housing and Community Development Division.
+Adam was selected by the American Planning Association (APA) to serve on the first international Community Planning Assistance Team to Belize City, Belize to bring his expertise in pop-up demonstrations, business improvement districts, and community development to the Yarborough neighborhood planning process.
+Other international experience includes district branding and community development in Bitez, Turkey.
+Adam is a co-founder of Local Innovations, a community development firm that provided services to struggling communities in Colorado to help them overcome imminent challenges.
+He also the immediate past-chair of APA’s National Housing and Community Development Division, and currently serving on the committee to write APA’s first-ever policy guide on planning for equity.
 Adam received his Master’s Degree in Urban and Regional Planning from the University of Colorado Denver and his Bachelor’s in Religious Studies and Environmental Science from Colorado College.

 Program Manager, The Commons on Champa